Berymuch/Vnyan-Stuff/README.md

 5. Placeholder
 6. Placeholder

-All credit for the streamer bot application goes to its devs
+All credit for the Vnyan application goes to its devs